Byron Decreny (B.D.) Verrill (b. 1835), a teacher from Oxford County, is admitted to the Maine Bar.

-While the practice of law has certainly changed since our founding in 1862, the values upon which the firm was built—mutual respect and camaraderie, commitment to public service, the community, and to the legal profession—remain at the heart of Verrill today.
+While the practice of law has certainly changed since our founding in 1862, the values upon which the firm was built — mutual respect and camaraderie; commitment to public service, the community, and the legal profession — remain at the heart of Verrill today.

 B.D.
 Verrill moves his law practice to Portland, representing clients in civil cases, reorganizations, and banking law.

 B.D.
-Verrill partners with Thomas Brackett Reed, although it lasts only a year.
+Verrill partners with Thomas Brackett Reed, although the partnership lasts only a year.
 With B.D.’s support, Reed goes on to serve in Congress, becoming Speaker of the House of Representatives.

 The firm hires its first woman, a stenographer named Miss Moore.

 John Fessenden Dana, a trusts and estates attorney, joins the firm.
 His name is associated with the firm for the next 100+ years.